 When applying design thinking it is critical to think and act in accordance with the following principles.

-1. Design thinking is a frame of reference for resolving problems, not just a series of tools or workshops
+1. Design thinking is not just a series of tools or workshops

 Far too frequently, design thinking is simplified as a series of workshops or tools and the approach is often only utilised as an initial impetus to development work.
 In reality, design thinking is a frame of reference for problem solving, which is made up of objectives for being, thinking and doing, and there is the question of long-term and goal-directed efforts to identify and resolve problems and business opportunities.